-Song lyrics should generally not be titled unless they are actuated onscreen and plot-pertinent.
-Plot-pertinent doesn't simply mean thematically relevant-it means that the lyrics convey information that is necessary for a viewer's understanding of the plot.
+Song lyrics should generally only be titled if they are actuated on-screen and plot-pertinent.
+Plot-pertinent doesn't simply mean thematically relevant -it means that the lyrics convey information that is necessary for a viewer's understanding of the plot.